MicrosoftDocs/visualstudio-docs/docs/designers/how-to-create-a-basic-color-shader.md

 [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-In this article, you learn how use the [Shader Designer](../designers/shader-designer.md) to create different kinds of shaders.
+In this article, you learn how to use the [Shader Designer](../designers/shader-designer.md) to create different kinds of shaders.

 ## Create basic flat color shaders